Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Conclusion

 \section{Conclusion}

-We see from the observations that various properties and the dynamics of atom-field interaction for PSCS and MSCS are very different and contrasting.
+We observe from the above study that various properties and the dynamics of atom-field interaction for PSCS and MSCS are very different and contrasting.
 The addition of the squeezed photons to the coherent photons has very different effects on the atomic inversion and entanglement dynamics for PSCS and MSCS.
 In the case of variable $q$, both the dynamics $W(t)$ and $N(t)$ starts from the dynamics of a coherent state field.
-But, with the addition of increasing value of squeezed photons atomic-field dynamics for both the fields show oscillatory behaviour.
-We observe that for MSCS, the dynamics is more sensitive to squeezed photons as compared to that of PSCS.
+But, with the addition of increasing value of squeezed photons, atomic-field dynamics for both the fields show oscillatory behaviour.
+It is noticed that for MSCS, the both dynamics are more sensitive to squeezed photons as compared to that of PSCS.

-In the case of fixed value of $q$, for PSCS, both the dynamics i.e., the atomic inversion and the entanglement dynamics start from the pattern of a coherent state.
+In the case of a fixed value of $q$, for PSCS, both the dynamics, i.e., the atomic inversion and the entanglement dynamics start from the pattern of a coherent state.
 On increasing the squeezed photons, the patterns gradually become noisy.
 Interestingly, for MSCS, it is quite the opposite.
-In this case, the atomic inversion and the entanglement dynamics start from a very noisy behaviour, but it tends towards that of a coherent state with increasing squeezed photons.
+The PCD get appreciably delocalised In this case, the atomic inversion and the entanglement dynamics start from a very noisy behaviour, and tend towards that of a coherent state with increasing squeezed photons.

+Preparation of convex combinations of density operators of spin-$1/2$ states is well known in lierature \cite{amitgoswami}.
+Experimental schemes to realise MSCS is discussed in \cite{israel2019entangled}.